 When a private equity group or independent sponsor is working towards an acquisition, they will ask providers of capital to submit a Summary of Terms or Term Sheet to gauge preliminary interest in financing the transaction.
-Once a collection of such documents have been collected, the private equity group will determine which lenders it wants to move forward with.
+Once these documents have been collected from all interested parties, the private equity group will determine which lenders it wants to move forward with.
 This video will walk you through a term sheet from a senior lender and explain the most important variables to be aware of when you are modeling a transaction.

 As it relates to building financial models, the most important variables to be aware of are as follows:

-Items 1 through 4 above are required to build a debt schedule (see how this is done in the Leveraged Buyout Model video series).
+Items 1 through 5 above are required to build a debt schedule (see how this is done in the Leveraged Buyout Model video series).
 The financial covenants are critical because they allow you to run scenarios and determine if you are in compliance with your lenders.
 Per the screenshot visible below, the video will identify all of these items in the PDF document available for download.